-Let’s talk about what kind of tools you will need.
+So lets talk about what kind of tools you will need.
 Making a hand crafted flute takes time and patience and there is definitely a learning curve.
-However if you are good with your hands that taking this journey is on worth doing.
 The tools you will use are very important to the process.
 There are some basic tools you will need and I will cover most of the important ones you will need.
-I personally buy many of my hand tools from a company called “Lee Valley Tools” (www.leevalley.com), WoodCraft.com or at places like McGuckin’s Hardware in Boulder Colorado.
+I personally buy many of my hand tools from a company called “Lee Valley Tools” (www.leevalley.com), WoodCraft.com or even specialty places like McGuckin’s Hardware in Boulder Colorado.
 They are quick to ship and have every type of hand tool you could ever want.
-In Wyoming the selection is limited and Home Depot’s and Lowes in my opinion are not the best places to search for high end hand tools, although you can find much of what you need at both of these big box stores.
+In Jackson Hole selection is limited and Home Depot’s and Lowes in my opinion are not the best places to search for high-end hand tools, although you can find much of what you need at both of these big box stores.

 BASIC HAND TOOLS

 - Angle Square – You will need a good square so you can make exact 90 degree markings on your flute blanks.
-One that I like is the standard Rafter Angle Square as it is easy to use and simple to hang up on your workbench when not needed and they are rugged and take a beating.
+One that I like is the standard Rafter Angle Square as it is easy to use and simple to hang up on your work bench when not needed.

 - Wood Glue – There are many types of wood glue out there and many opinions on which ones are the best but to keep it simple – I use “Titebond III” which is a waterproof glue that is easy to use, easy to clean up and has a good working time.
 You will use it sparingly so do not buy too much at one time.
 I know some other flute makers that like Gorilla Glue – but be aware it is a mess to work with and if you get it on your hands it is not easy to get off.